 A guaranteed income is a monthly, cash payment given directly to individuals.
-It is unconditional, with no strings attached and no work requirements.
+It is unconditional, with no strings attached.
 A guaranteed income is meant to supplement, rather than replace, the existing social safety net.

 Tacoma’s guaranteed income demonstration, called GRIT (Growing Resilience In Tacoma), is the natural evolution of work already being undertaken in our community to dismantle poverty.

-GRIT will provide 110 families facing poverty a monthly stipend of $500 for 12 months.
-Participants were randomly selected from a pool of qualified individuals.
+The 110 families receiving the 12 month guaranteed income were randomly selected from a pool of qualified applicants.
 Qualified individuals are:

 ·City of Tacoma Residents currently residing in Eastside (98404), Hilltop (98405), South Tacoma (98409) or the South End (98408)

 ·Single income households with children living in the home up to age 17, children with disabilities up to age 21.

 ·Meet the ALICE definition: Asset Limited, Income Constrained while Employed.
 ALICE households income is between 100% and 200% of the Federal Poverty Level (FPL).

 UPDATE: GRIT is underway.
 The first investment in was made to 110 Tacoma families on December 15, 2021.
 These 110 families will receive $500 on the 15th of every month through November 2022.